-As the caregiver, you will require many tools to assist your loved one to recover.
-Your education in this process is essential for your own welfare in addition to the survivor’s wellbeing.
+As the caregiver, you will require many tools to help your loved one recover.
+Your education in this process is essential for your own welfare as well as the survivor’s well-being.

 You will need to set up and execute a rehabilitation treatment plan with direction from a neuropsychologist or other trained rehabilitation professional.
 This information will be invaluable once the aneurysm survivor has returned home.
 You should be educated about how to create an ideal environment for rehabilitation progress.